 2. Only Invite Your Personal VIPs

-You need to be very selective with a 30 person guest list and your guests will understand this.
+You need to be very selective with a 15 person guest list and your guests will understand this.
+That 15 person limit includes you, the officiant and the photographer so you're looking at a maximum of 11 guests.
 You are perfectly entitled to say no plus ones, no children, and no extended family.
 Every single person you invite to a wedding this size should be someone that is close to you and you can't imagine marrying without them there.
 Often couples ask: have we seen this person in the last six months (lockdown permitting, of course)?
 Would I want to go for a coffee one-on-one with this person?
 If the answer is no, then they don't make the cut.

 3. Get a Wedding Coordinator